spatie/laravel-event-projector/docs/basic-usage/writing-your-first-projector.md

 ---
 title: Writing your first projector
-weight: 1
 ---

-This section is a perfect entry point to get yourself aquinted with projectors.
-Most examples in these docs are also available in the Laravel app you'll find in [this repo on GitHub](https://github.com/spatie/larabank-event-projector).
+This section is a perfect entry point to get yourself aquinted with the package.
+Most examples in these docs are also available in the Laravel app you'll find in [this repo on GitHub](https://github.com/spatie/laravel-event-projector-demo-app).
 Clone that repo to toy around with the package.

 A projector is a class that gets triggered when new events come in.
 It typically writes data (to the database or to a file on disk).
 We call that written data a projection.